I’m the writer and director of The Weight of Air. This project has been on my heart for over five-years, and now feels more pertinent than ever.

 When I entered into the world of stunts in 2013, I had just graduated college with a degree in sociology and a passion for helping people.
 While I came to LA with dreams of becoming a filmmaker, I simultaneously worked for a local non-profit providing interventions and support to children in dire need.
 Through that job and numerous other positions working with youth, I’ve seen first-hand how children are affected by the choices adults make.

-I was torn with my decision to fully pursue a film career as it felt self-indulgent and frivolous at times, but finally realized that my success as a stunt performer, and my background in social work, has left me uniquely suited to tell this story.
+I was always torn with my decision to fully pursue a film career as it felt frivolous at times, but finally realized that my success as a stunt performer, and my background in social work, has left me uniquely suited to tell powerful stories.
+And now, it has become my mission.

 Performing has opened up a world of possibilities - access to a platform that can inspire, genuine relationships with talented people seeking to make an authentic impact, a diverse perspective that broke me out of my limited worldview, access to resources that could truly make a difference, and, chances are…it has led me to you!